-- Finally, you need to hit on Convert button for the conversion process to begin.
+- Finally, you need to hit the Convert button to begin the conversion process.

 Wait for some time.
 That’s it; your file is now converted to be used in After Effects.
 Now the file can be imported into After Effects CC/CS6/CS5, etc., for editing.

-However, if the above procedure was not helpful enough to fix trouble importing MP4 in After Effects then there are high chance that your MP4 files are corrupt.
+However, if the above procedure was not helpful enough to fix trouble importing MP4 in After Effects, then there is a high chance that your MP4 files are corrupt.
 Here’s how you can learn how to repair a corrupt MP4 file on Mac.